Facundo-Martin/Freact-Docs/docs/Production React/seo.md

 You can now deploy the `build` folder **almost anywhere** easily, **for free** or very small cost (read the **[Deployment Guide](https://docusaurus.io/docs/deployment)**).

+## SEO Audit

+If you already have a web application and want to assess its SEO performance, you can audit your site using lighthouse.

+This is a simple and straight forward process, since lighthouse is built into the ChromeDevTools.

+Keep in mind that SEO and Accesibility go hand in hand, so in order to boost your SEO performance you will need to work on accessibility as well.
+This include alt tags for images, relevant headings, support for screen readers, and more.
+We will be going over these on the next guide.

+Accesibility -> semantic html, main, etc

 ## SEO Component in Next.js

+Next.js provides us with an optimized [next/head](https://nextjs.org/docs/api-reference/next/head) component to handle our meta tags.
+In this section, we will be leveraging this component to build a highly reusbale SEO component.
+We will then implement this component in each of our pages to boos SEO performance.

 Here is an updated version of the Next.js SEO component that includes the next/head component and additional Twitter and Facebook meta tags: